zamboniguy/optisdontexist/README.md

 # BOPPER TING aka #OptisDontExist by fri-end
+**Most code is not mine.
+Most of the code is others and I have just combined it all into one project.
+I have tried to include a reference to all code that I have used.**
 Feeling kind of cute.
 Might release.
 Might not.

 /shrug